-Update: In the months and years since I put together this blog post and video, I've learned from subsequent projects that WeGoLook tends to have trouble finding properties that aren't clearly marked and don't have a physical mailing address.
-As such, I don't necessarily recommend them as the #1 resource for vacant land inspections anymore.
-They can still be a great option for houses, buildings, autos and other easy-to-find places, but using them specifically for land isn't always the most ideal fit.
+Update: In the years since I put together this blog post and video (back in August 2015), I've learned from subsequent projects that WeGoLook tends to have trouble finding properties that aren't clearly marked and don't have a physical mailing address.
+As such, I don't recommend them as the best resource for vacant land inspections anymore.
+They can still be a great option for houses, buildings, autos, and other easy-to-find places, but using them specifically for land isn't always the most ideal fit.

 A few months ago, I discovered a pretty cool service that could potentially be a big help in my land investing business.

 As a land investor, I buy and sell vacant lots all over the country.
 Sometimes these properties are in my home state, other times they're thousands of miles away – but in almost every case, these properties are not in my backyard and they're not easy to get to.

 As any prudent investor will tell you, it's pretty crucial to get some kind of visual inspection before you drop thousands of dollars on a piece of real estate.
 Whether you're sinking your own money into a deal or trying to convince someone else to – it is undeniably important to know the condition of what you're betting on.

 In my early days as a land investor, I was actually quite paranoid about this.
 I used to insist on seeing every property with my own eyes before I bought it.
 I would literally get in the car and drive myself (sometimes for hours) to each location, just to be 100% sure about what I was buying.